Nueces County Divorce Lawyer

 Yes, Texas does have a process for annulment when there is a legal deficiency in the marriage.
 Examples of these legal deficiencies include:

-Turn to Rothschild Law Firm for Skilled Divorce Representation
+Choose Rothschild Law Firm for Compassionate Divorce Support

 At Rothschild Law Firm, we are known for providing skilled, personalized, and compassionate representation.
 Having our firm on your side when filing for divorce under any circumstances can prove beneficial.